rowanmanning/rowanmanning.com/content/weeknotes/98/index.md

   * Later in the week, the queen died.
 It's interesting to work for a newspaper when this stuff happens because we get a lot more traffic and we're all slightly more on-edge in case the website falls over.

   * I don't feel particularly impacted by the news.
 It'll be slightly odd, because she's been a feature of British society for so long, but also abolish the monarchy.

+  * The flat above ours started leaking water through the kitchen and bathroom ceilings :grimacing: on the plus side I met my upstairs neighbour finally.

   * Mara was in town and hosted some birthday drinks near our flat, so we went along and drank a bit much for a weekday.